jordalgo/estream/readme.md

 ## Estream Options

-* history
-Default: false
-When true the Estream keeps a record of all events that pass through it, which you can get by calling `getHistory`.
+* **history** (default: false): When true the Estream keeps a record of all events that pass through it, which you can get by calling `getHistory`.
-* buffer
-Default: true
-If the buffer is on and events are pushed into the Estream, then once a consumer is added, all the previous events will flow into the consumer as individual actions.
+* **buffer** (default: true): If the buffer is on and events are pushed into the Estream, then once a consumer is added, all the previous events will flow into the consumer as individual actions.
-* detach
-Default: true
-This removes the references to all of an estream's consumers so that they can be garbage collected.
+* **detach** (default: true): This removes the references to all of an estream's consumers so that they can be garbage collected.

 Example:
 ```javascript